Somewhere Over the Chemtrails

-Somewhere Over the Chemtrails (Kdyby radši hořelo) is a 2022 Czech comedy drama film.
+Somewhere Over the Chemtrails (Kdyby radši hořelo) is a 2022 Czech comedy-drama film co-written and directed by Adam Koloman Rybanský in his directorial debut.
 It was presented at 72nd Berlin International Film Festival.
-It is a debut of director Adam Koloman Rybanský.

 Plot

 During the Easter market in a Czech village, a delivery van drives into the crowd, hits a resident and the driver flees.
 The village's volunteer fire brigade now wants to prove that they care about safety in the village.
 This event puts Broňa and Standa's friendship in danger: Firefighter Broňa is immediately sure that it is a terrorist attack committed by a migrant.
 Standa, on the other hand, approaches the incident from a different perspective.
 A laconic film about the causes of prejudice, racism and exclusion.